simondlevy/BreezySTM32/f1/README.md

-This directory contains legacy code in C to support older projects.
+This directory contains work in progress on Arduino API support for STM32 F1 boards.